 A full description of the NSF Innovation Corps (I-Corps) Teams, I-Corps Teams proposal instructions and other essential information are available in the I-Corps Teams solicitation.

 Read the I-Corps Teams factsheet (PDF, 638 KB).

 In addition, the Resources section provides more information about the NSF and I-Corps.

 I-CORPS INTRODUCTORY WEBINARS

-An introductory webinar will be held monthly (typically on the first Tuesday of every month at 2 p.m., Eastern Time) to answer questions about I-Corps.
-The webinars will provide updated information about I-Corps contacts, the curriculum, important dates and other aspects of I-Corps.
+Monthly webinars will also provide updated information about I-Corps contacts, the curriculum, important dates and other aspects of I-Corps.

 - Access the audio portion of the webinar by phone

 You may download the slides in advance--download the slides (PDF, 1.6 MB).

 - Access the visual portion of the webinar (meeting number 748 037 671) online: